AdamTHH/lexiforge/README.md

 ## Issues

-- Exposed API key
+- Exposed backend key
-- App laggy when too many objects dragged out
+- Image generation takes about 10 seconds, however there is a timeout at 5, so to get an image, drag another object out and start generating again